guslatho/syllabificator/README.md

 Syllabificator requires the following libraries to operate:
 * Pandas
 * Numpy
-* Pyphen
 * Chaine

-* **!Note!** To use the Neural Net solution, view the instructions at the end to replicate the environment
+* Python 3.11 environment for the Neural Net (see end of page for instructions).

+CRF only requires Chaine to run, however the Neural Net solution will give better performance especially on sets containing complex words.

 ### Syllabifying words